 Historic Ground Meat Recipes

-Coney Sauce is named after one of the Coney Island Parks around the USA in the very early 1900s.
-However, Coney Island is a real place.
+One popular hot dog sauce is named after one of the New York City amusement parks in the United States in the very early 1900s.
+However, Coney Island is a real place and is still in operation in a much updated iteration.

 Coney Island is a neighborhood in Southwestern Brooklyn in NYC that features housing for all ages, including senior living.
-Coney Island is also a peninsula that extends out into the Atlantic Ocean and a beach.
-The first Coney Island Parks were likely all built near this beach, which became a resort area.
+It is also a peninsula that extends out into the Atlantic Ocean and has a beach.
+The first Coney Island Parks were likely all built near this beach, which became an expanded resort area.

-Coney Sauce became famous in Flint, Michigan as well as in NYC.
-Angelo's diner in Flint serves many coney dogs every day.
+Coney sauce became famous in Flint, Michigan as well!
+Leo's diner in Flint serves many hot dogs covered in this sauce every day.
 I stop there for lunch whenever I am in the area.
-A good coney sauce recipe appears below.

 Surf Avenue Entrance To the Parks